Prevent Toilet Clogs with These Tips

 Clogs happen, but common maintenance issues are clog creators as well.
 The pipes that lie outside of your home can cause drain clogs that may result in slow or non-moving toilet drains in your home.

-10. Slow Septics
+10. Slow Septic Systems

 Slow-moving septic systems, or systems that are stalling and not turning over quickly enough, can cause toilet clogging in your home.
 A healthy septic system is important to maintain; with a proper balance for ideal drainage flow.